Homemade cream cheese green pepper jelly jam is a great appetizer to serve. A little spicy and sweet served with crackers or chips is so yummy.

 - Reduce heat until temp is 220 F, then sprinkle in pectin and continuously stir so it doesn’t clump up.
 Cook for 2 minutes stirring intermittently to allow mixture to thicken.
 Turn off heat and remove pot.

-- Allow to pepper jelly recipe to cool, skim off foam, and then store in jars or pour over cream cheese as an appetizer.
+- Allow to pepper jelly recipe to cool, skim off foam, and then store in jars or pour over cream cheese as an appetizer, like over room temperature package of cream cheese.

 If you want to can you’ll need boiling water and tongs, there is a link to how to can jam in the recipe card below you can follow.
 This will allow your jam to last for years this way.